Tag Archives: religiousness

 -Osho

-Excerpted from Dimensions Beyond the Known, Chapter Four
+From Dimensions Beyond the Known, Discourse #4

 Religion Takes a Quantum Leap – Osho